 Prices for Burro services vary based on time, distance and service level.
 Please see our pricing page for the service levels in your area.
 Shorter transactions are common and generally much cheaper.
 All payments are made through the app itself.
 Users provide a payment method in his or her user profile.
 Once a job is complete, the user approves payment and the money is automatically withdrawn from the dedicated card or account.

 Anyone over the age of 18 with an iOS device is qualified to sign up for Burro’s services.
-If you are buying from a local store, check with the sales person if they offer Burro as a free delivery option.
+If you are buying from a local store, check with the sales person to see if they offer Burro as a free delivery option, in lieu of their normal $125 delivery service.

 Any item that is lost, damaged, or stolen should be immediately reported to customer support to begin the claim process.
 Customer support can be reached through email at email@example.com.
 Stolen items should be reported to the police.